 Tips for Driving Test Nerves

 I remember my driving test like it was yesterday - it was possibly the most nerve-racking experience of my life.
 I wanted to pass so badly.
 I wanted the freedom it would give me.
 I am completely amazed that I did pass as I literally was on the verge of a panic attack throughout what felt like hours.
+Which is why I want to share my tips for driving test nerves.
 When you are that nervous, making mistakes is so much easier to do as the reasoning, logical part of your brain is taken over by the emotional part.
 You mind switches to 'fight or flight' mode where you instinctively look for dangers and are on high alert - hence increased breathing and heart rate as your body prepares you to run or fight the foreseen danger.
 It's very difficult to be calm and methodical when you mind switches to this high-intensity state.
 Everything you've learned and practised seems to temporarily vanish from your mind and it's easy to become absorbed in thoughts about what might go wrong instead of focusing on what you want to happen.